What Happens If An Employee Did Not Report An Injury? Find Out How To Claims And If You Are Eligible To Claim

 - Related Guides

-This guide covers what you need to know if you are an employee that did not report an accident at work that resulted in you suffering some kind of injury.
+This guide covers what you need to know if you are an employee who did not report an accident that resulted in you suffering some injury.
 Reporting incidents at work is important and is required by law.
 However, if you are an employee that did not report injury and wish to make an injury claim against your employer, then you might think you wouldn’t have a chance.
 This is not necessarily the case, however.
-There are some incidences that allow you to make a claim despite not reporting the incident at the time.
+Some incidences allow you to claim not reporting the incident at the time.

-Accidents at work causing injury could include slips, trips, falls, and machinery accidents, as well as manual handling accidents, and work-related illnesses and conditions.
-If your employer is to blame, for instance, because they failed to take measures to lower risks of injury, or they failed to give you relevant training or equipment to protect your health, then even if you did not report the incident at the time, there could still be a chance you might have a personal injury claim for compensation for your injuries.
+Accidents at work causing injury could include slips, trips, falls, and machinery accidents, as well as manual handling accidents and work-related illnesses and conditions.
+If your employer is to blame, for instance, because they failed to take measures to lower risks of injury, or they failed to give you relevant training or equipment to protect your health, then even if an employee did not report an injury at the time, there could still be a chance you might have a personal injury claim for compensation for your injuries.

 Within this guide, we go over important facts about reporting illnesses, accidents and injury at work, answer questions such as ‘Can you discipline an employee for not reporting an injury?’ explain what to do after an accident at work, and give information on how Legal Expert could help, even if you are an employee that did not report injury, but suffered due to a workplace accident.

 There could be many different reasons why a person might not have reported an accident or injury.
-However, the main reasons could be either that the person was incapacitated at the time, and unable to report, or that they were not aware of an injury until a later time.
-Whatever the reason an employee did not report injury, it could still be worth looking into whether a claim could still be viable.
+However, the main reasons could be either that the person was incapacitated at the time and unable to report or that they were not aware of an injury until a later time.
+Whatever the reason an employee did not report an injury, it could still be worth looking into whether a claim could still be viable.

 As per the above, it is legally required for employers to record incidents, whether they are big or small, or instances of ill-health at work.
 The following criteria apply:

-- An employer should record every reportable accident, injury, illness, dangerous incident, work-related death or specified over 7-day injury
+- An employer should record every reportable accident, injury, illness, dangerous incident, work-related death or specified over the 7-day injury.

 - These records should be kept in an accident book, file, computer file or log (written)